EBI-Metagenomics/emg-viral-pipeline/README.md

 # VIRify
 ![Sankey plot](nextflow/figures/sankey.png)

+## General
 VIRify is a recently developed pipeline for the detection, annotation, and taxonomic classification of viral contigs in metagenomic and metatranscriptomic assemblies.
 The pipeline is part of the repertoire of analysis services offered by [MGnify](https://www.ebi.ac.uk/metagenomics/).
-VIRify’s taxonomic classification relies on the detection of taxon-specific profile hidden Markov models (HMMs), built upon a set of 22,014 orthologous protein domains and [referred to as ViPhOGs](https://doi.org/10.3390/v13061164).
+VIRify's taxonomic classification relies on the detection of taxon-specific profile hidden Markov models (HMMs), built upon a set of 22,013 orthologous protein domains and [referred to as ViPhOGs](https://doi.org/10.3390/v13061164).

 The pipeline is implemented and available in [CWL](#cwl) and [Nextflow](#nf).

+If you use the pipepline

 <a name="cwl"></a>